<< Click to Display Table of Contents >> Navigation: Selections > Creating A Selection |

 The Select button on the DonorQuest toolbar opens the Creating A Selection window, which looks like this:

 There are different types of filters you can use in creating a selection.
 The Range Filter is the one you will probably use most often, since it is the broadest type of filter, allowing you to select donor information based on range values for any DonorQuest field -- including any custom fields you create.
 The various types of filters are shown in tabs across the Creating A Selection window.
 We will explore each of these in separate topics.
-For now we will cover the more general options of the Creating A Selection window.
+For now we will cover the more general options of the Creating A Selection window (though do take note of the very important special behavior of the Range and General Conditions tabs discussed briefly here under the Source Table option).

 The Selection Name